Second Opinion Chapter 2: A Prequel

 Claire was briefly amused by the question.
 Then something sinister appeared in her expression, and she lowered her voice to answer.

 "They'll have no chance of survival if you don't, my dear."

-Some of Melissa's resilience faded when Clare posed a question of her own.
+Some of Melissa's resilience faded when Claire posed a question of her own.

 "You're close to the Highwind Island natives, are you not?"

 Melissa grew all the more concerned.
-It didn't take much to see where Clare was heading.
+It didn't take much to see where Claire was heading.